 A Residence of Hope and Healing

-Founded in 1980, The Beacon operates as a client-centered community living environment that supports adult women in central Iowa who have experienced trauma and systemic inequity.
-These social determinants of health often serve as the precursor for substance use and subsequent involvement with the criminal justice system.
-The Beacon's aim is to provide a supportive environment conducive to breaking this cycle in order for these women to live more satisfying, productive lives.
+Established in 1980, The Beacon is a client-centered community that provides a safe and supportive living environment for adult women in central Iowa who have faced trauma and systemic inequity.
+These social factors often lead to substance use and involvement with the criminal justice system.
+The Beacon’s mission is to create a space where women can break this cycle and work toward more fulfilling, productive lives.

 Our Mission